Delivery Plan 2024/2025

 Sport & Leisure Strategy

-90% of schools worked with and supported to encourage 60 minutes of exercise per day
+• Worked with all schools to promote 60 minutes of exercise a day

 Local Development Plan Implementation